 Since the error directly relates to drivers, you may want to try updating all your hardware’s drivers to make sure they have the correct and up-to-date drivers installed.

-Drivers may sometimes get overwritten when a software forcefully install a driver in your Windows 10 without your consent.
-If that’s the case, updating the driver will help to correct the driver again.
+Drivers may sometimes get overwritten when software forcefully installs a driver in your Windows without your consent.
+If that’s the case, updating the driver will help correct it.

 To update your drivers, run Windows Update.
-One of the most important task Windows Update would perform every time it runs is to automatically check your computers to see if any of your hardware need a driver update.
-Then, it will automatically download the latest matched drivers from Microsoft driver repository and install it on your Windows 10 PC.
+One of the most important tasks Windows Update performs every time it runs is to automatically check your computer to see if any of your hardware needs a driver update.
+Then, it will automatically download the latest matched drivers from Microsoft driver repository and install them on your Windows PC.

-To update drivers manually, you can either download the latest drivers from the hardware manufacturers’ websites or use Device Manager in Windows 10.
-It’s recommended that you do this in safe mode, read – how to enter safe mode in Windows 10.
+To update drivers manually, you can either download the latest drivers from the hardware manufacturers’ websites or use Device Manager in Windows 11 or 10.
+It’s recommended that you do this in safe mode.
+Read: How to enter safe mode in Windows 11/10.

 - Go to start menu.